Department of Electrical and Computer Engineering

 Students enter the department with a variety of career objectives in mind.
 Some intend to enter industry directly upon graduation or to continue their studies in graduate school.
-Others wish to use the Electrical Engineering program as background for careers in other fields ranging from business to law to medicine.
-Flexibility in the undergraduate program allows wide variety of objectives to be achieved and to allow a student to see a wide cross section of electrical engineering before deciding on an area of concentration.
-Similarly, students may also formally combine electrical engineering with studies in a wide range of disciplines outside of EE, from other engineering and science fields to broader topics connecting to society in many ways.
+Others wish to use the electrical and computer engineering program as background for careers in other fields ranging from business to law to medicine.
+Flexibility in the undergraduate program allows wide variety of objectives to be achieved and to allow a student to see a wide cross section of electrical and computer engineering before deciding on an area of concentration.
+Similarly, students may also formally combine electrical and computer engineering with studies in a wide range of disciplines outside of ECE, from other engineering and science fields to broader topics connecting to society in many ways.
 (See Interdisciplinary Programs below).

 All candidates for the B.S.E. are required to satisfy the general University requirements and the School of Engineering and Applied Science requirements.
 The SEAS computing requirement should be fulfilled in the first year if possible.

 Each student's academic program must have depth in at least one area plus a reasonable degree of breadth to produce a sound basis for future development.
 All programs are required to have a strong design component and a strong engineering science component.
 The specific plan of study is determined in consultation with the student's academic adviser, taking into account ABET program guidelines.
 All such plans must include the following:

-1. Foundations: Electrical Engineering 201, 203, and at least one of 206 or 308.
+1. Foundations: Electrical and Computer Engineering 201, 203, and at least one of 206 or 308.
 This requirement is normally satisfied by the end of the sophomore year although 206 and 308 can be delayed if foundational courses in related disciplines make this difficult.
 These courses are all open to all qualified first-year students.

-2. Core: Electrical Engineering 302.
+2. Core: Electrical and Computer Engineering 302.
 This requirement is normally satisfied by the end of junior year.